 Moreover, sugar is no more toxic than oxygen or water.
 No one has ever died from acute sugar poisoning.
 Comparatively, salt is far more toxic than sugar.
 Dose makes the poison.
 There are no known toxic effects from consuming 400 or more grams of sugar (carbohydrate) daily, whereas just a 10 grams of salt delivers enough chloride (~6 grams) to have a toxic effect due to formation of hydrochloric acid.

 If you restrict your oxygen you will crave fresh air because you actually need oxygen.
 Similarly your cravings for sugar when you are restricting or avoiding it are strong because you need it.
 For most people the problem with sugar is that they eat it in refined form, combined with fats (cookies, pastries, candies, etc).
-Eat less fat and more natural sugar-rich foods: milk, fruits, roots, tubers, and other easily digested starches.
+Eat less fat and more natural sugar-rich foods: fruits, roots, tubers, whole grains, and legumes.

 Some research has suggested that although reducing dietary carbohydrate reduces glycogen stores in the short-term, it has little or no effect on glycogen stores long-term.
 Advocates of low-carbohydrate diets interpret this as more evidence that no one needs dietary carbohydrate.
 However, the recovery of glycogen stores on a long-term low carbohydrate diet is evidently a consequence of the diet depressing glucose utilization and metabolic rate and inducing a sense of fatigue in response to low glycogen stores, so that less sugar is used in metabolism and activity and more is saved as glycogen for emergency use.17